 - a corporation’s minute book is something that banks, investors, and purchasers of shares of the corporation will likely want to review prior to agreeing to any transaction.
 Having an incomplete minute book is often a sign that the corporation has not taken care of important details and may result in a bank, investor, or purchaser backing away from a potential deal;

 - by law, the financial statements of the corporation need to be approved each year.
 Having written resolutions to this effect protects against shareholders claiming that they didn’t receive or approve the financial statements;

 - it may not be possible to obtain the necessary signatures at a later date due to a shareholder or director’s death, incapacity, or dispute with the corporation, making it impossible to bring the corporation’s records up to date and in compliance with the law;

-Our corporate law services (which are included for one year with our ALL IN incorporation package), include preparing annual resolutions of the directors and shareholders of the corporation.
+Our Standard and Pro Corporate Legal Support Subscriptions (which are included for one year with our Standard and Pro incorporation packages), include preparing annual resolutions of the directors and shareholders of the corporation.